-Besides the strict Low Carb diets, there are also less strict forms,
+Besides the strict low-carb diets, there are also less strict forms.

-- The Dukan diet- this plan involves four phases to improve your health and wellness.
+- The Dukan Diet- this plan involves four phases to improve your health and wellness.

-- The Logi diet, which stands for Low Glycemic and Insulinemic.
+- The LOGI Diet, which stands for Low Glycemic and Insulinemic.
 The diet is based on the work of metabolism experts at Harvard University.

-- Slim in Sleep also is a nutritional concept in which the superfluous pounds are to disappear permanently almost overnight.
+- Slim in Sleep is a nutritional concept in which the superfluous pounds are to disappear permanently almost overnight.
 The program was developed by the German physician Dr. Detlef Pape.
 This nourishing way is well-known also under the name Insulin Separating Food.

-- The American cardiologist and celebrity doctor Arthur Agatston developed the South Beach Diet another low-carb plan.
+- The American cardiologist and celebrity doctor Arthur Agatston developed the South Beach Diet, another low-carb plan.

-All these diets use the glycemic index, which reflects the body’s blood sugar and insulin reaction to various foods.
+These diets use the glycemic index, which reflects the body’s blood sugar and insulin reaction to various foods.
 Foods with a low glycemic index cause blood sugar levels to rise only slowly.
 This leads to prolonged satiation and prevents cravings.
 Furthermore, a high insulin mirror provides for fat storage.
 So if you only make one dietary change, resist the cravings for midnight snacks!
 That way, the body falls back on its fat reserves while you’re sleeping.